-- b) Movement Network - The town is located approximately 38 kilometers to the north of Bloemfontein and 52 kilometers to the south of Bultfontein along route R700. - Both Soutpan and Ikgomotseng are located along route R703 and more specifically at the staggered intersection between routes R703 and R700 as depicted on Figure 50. - c) Layout - The two towns are separated from one another by the salt pan. - Ikgomotseng comprises an open grid network layout pattern while the layout of Soutpan is more distorted comprising several small clusters. - Some limited informal settlement occurs at the western entrance to lkgomotseng. - d) Economic Activity and Community Facilities - Mining represents the economic base of both towns as most of the residents are employed by the salt mining industry. - Further to the south are the Florisbad anthropological area and the Soetdoring Nature Reserve which are tourism destinations. - Limited business activity occurs in both Soutpan and Ikgomotseng mainly basic convenience goods and services. - Community facilities are limited to a small police station, library and church in Soutpan, while Ikgomotseng holds a combined school, library, and sports field with a small cemetery being located to the north of the school.
+- The town is located approximately 38 kilometers to the north of Bloemfontein and 52 kilometers to the south of Bultfontein along route R700. - Both Soutpan and Ikgomotseng are located along route R703 and more specifically at the staggered intersection between routes R703 and R700 as depicted on Figure 50.

+- The two towns are separated from one another by the salt pan. - Ikgomotseng comprises an open grid network layout pattern while the layout of Soutpan is more distorted comprising several small clusters. - Some limited informal settlement occurs at the western entrance to lkgomotseng.

+- Mining represents the economic base of both towns as most of the residents are employed by the salt mining industry. - Further to the south are the Florisbad anthropological area and the Soetdoring Nature Reserve which are tourism destinations. - Limited business activity occurs in both Soutpan and Ikgomotseng mainly basic convenience goods and services. - Community facilities are limited to a small police station, library and church in Soutpan, while Ikgomotseng holds a combined school, library, and sports field with a small cemetery being located to the north of the school.